Samsung Galaxy S22 Ultra vs Google Pixel 7a

 Which one is better?

-The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the Pixel 7a's 64MP.
-That said, grab the Pixel 7a if you want to save money and enjoy impressive photography features - it's lighter at 6.83oz.
+The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the Google Pixel 7a's 64MP sensor.
+That said, grab the Pixel 7a if you want a lighter phone at 6.83oz and don’t need top-tier photography.

 Who should buy each?